 Over the past nearly 30 years, strategic management has evolved considerably compared to what it is today.

-Initially, strategic management, marketing and otherwise was simply referred to as budgeting.
+Initially, strategic management, marketing, and otherwise were simply referred to as budgeting.
 Just as the name suggests, the methodology was mainly concerned with budgetary and control mechanisms.
 The methodology itself used the budget and its many variants as a way to manage marketing plans and marketing audits.